Crawley Down, All SaintsCrawley Down church has a single bell, hung in a west-facing bellcote.

 Visited:

-The bell was cast by Thomas II Mears in 1843, and was moulded in loam.
-It carries the foundry name around the inscription band, made using letters stamped into the cope.
+When the church was built, Thomas Mears Jnr* supplied a single bell to the church.
+It carries the foundry name around the inscription band, made using letters stamped into the outer mould.
 The letter N in FOUNDER seems to have been accidently impressed lower that the rest.
-It has a piece moulded canon that sits on top of a curved head mould, and is of the 6-looped conventional design.
+It has a conventional canon that sits on top of a curved head mould.

 The bell is strapped to an elm headstock, and chimed by a lever.
-The clapper, which hangs on a cast in crown staple by an iron baldrick, has suffered the weather and is now heavily corroded, and covered in rust.
-Similarly, the bearing houses are also rusty and appear to be of plain type.
+The clapper, which hangs on a cast in crown staple by an iron baldrick, has suffered from the elements and is now heavily corroded.
+Similarly, the bearing houses are also rusty and are plain instead of ball bearings.

 Also shown at Coolhurst, the bell hangs at an angle to suggest that the rope is too heavy for the bell.